 3.4 Bicycle Advisory Routes

-Bicycle Advisory Routes are identified on the proposed plan as signed routes for cyclists.
+Bicycle Advisory Routes are identified on the proposed plan to be signed as routes for cyclists.
 They connect parts of the town via local and collector streets as alternatives to more heavily trafficked arterial streets.